vmannn/Amusement-Park-Adjacency-List/README.md

 # Amusement-Park-Adjacency-List
-Excersize to learn about adjacency lists for directed graphs
+Excersize to learn about adjacency lists for directed graphs.
+C++